zuluana/Halia/README.md

 -  API Transformers
 -  Additional Passes / Channels
 -  External Integration
--  Multiple exports for different "Targets".
+-  Multiple Exports:  It should be possible to export multiple APIs, for example, one for *usage* and another for *modification* and route these to modules tagged for that purpose.
+-  Generic Tagging

 ## More Info